 Who is eligible to be a donor and make a contribution?
 Any individual or business with Indiana income tax liability may purchase up to $25,000 in NAP credits per fiscal year (a $50,000 donation).
 A minimum contribution of $100 is eligible for NAP credits.

 How do I make a donation?
 The process is simple!
-Call to make a donation by check or go online!
+Call to make a donation by check or go online by December 31!
 Donations can be made to INRC by check or credit card.
 Donations can be made online at https://donate.inrc.org; note 'NAP' in the notes section when you donate.

 Is there a deadline?
 INRC has 2020-2021 NAP credits that must be sold by December 31, 2020.

 How does a donor redeem NAP tax credits?
-After donating to INRC, we will send you a thank you letter and a completed form, specifying the amount of your donation that is eligible for NAP credits, which you should keep and include with your state tax returns.
+After donating to INRC, we will send you a thank you letter and a Donor Contribution Form form, specifying the amount of your donation that is eligible for NAP credits.
+We'll need you to provide some information, including your signature, and return the form to us.
+You'll keep a copy and include it with your state tax returns.
 You will need to file a Schedule 6 with your return.
 When completing the Schedule 6, the donor will cite the “Neighborhood Assistance Credit”.